JamesBeckmeyer/Fast-Food-Establishments-per-Capita-Compared-to-State-Obesity-Rates/README.md

     to get the fastfood.csv file
  2  under the folder: "Database and ETL"\code
     run : Create_SQLite_database.py
     to get the fastfood_obesity.sqlite file
-    (the  fastfood_obesity.sqlite alreaday exist in "Database and ETL"\data folder, please delete it first)
  3  in PostgreSQL: import "Database and ETL"\data\QuickDBD-ERD.sql
     to build the database
     import fastfood.csv and obesity.csv under \data